kromabyte/weather_now/README.md

 ### What’s contained in each file you created.

  - `./Weather_Now/`: - This folder contains the django files that makes the application work, heres is where the django project was created.
   -  `./Weather_Now/README.md` - This file contains the description of the application and how to run it.
   - `./Weather_Now/manage.py` - This file contains the python code used to run the application.
   - `./Weather_Now/db.sqlite3` : This file contains the database of the application.
   - `./Weather_Now/Weather_ Now` : This folder was created by default by django and contains the settings of the entire application, here i have modified the settings.py file to install the weather app and urls.py file to let the weather app urls to be used in the application.
  - `./Weather_Now/weather` : This folder contains the files of the weather app, here is where the weather application was created.
   - `./Weather_Now/weather/admin.py` : This file contains the python code used to register the models in the admin site.
   - `./Weather_Now/weather/apps.py` : This file contains the python code used to configure the weather app.

-    - `./Weather_Now/weather/models.py` : This file contains the python code used to create the models of the application.
+  - `./Weather_Now/weather/models.py` : This file contains database models of the application.
   - `./Weather_Now/weather/tests.py` : This file contains the python code used to test the application.

-    - `./Weather_Now/weather/urls.py` : This file contains the python code used to create the urls of the application.
+  - `./Weather_Now/weather/urls.py` : This file contains the urls of the application.
   - `./Weather_Now/weather/views.py` : This file contains the python code used to create the views of the application.
+  - `./Weather_Now/weather/templates/weather` : This folder contains the html files of the application.
+  - `./Weather_Now/weather/templates/weather/index.html` : This file contains the html code used to create the index page of the application.
+  - `./Weather_Now/weather/templates/weather/login.html` : This file contains the html code used to create the login page of the application.
+  - `./Weather_Now/weather/templates/weather/register.html` : This file contains the html code used to create the register page of the application.
+  - `./Weather_Now/weather/templates/weather/layout.html` : This file contains the html code used to create the layout page of the application.
+  - `./Weather_Now/weather/static/weather` : This folder contains the static files of the application.
+  - `./Weather_Now/weather/static/weather/style.css` : This file contains the css code to styled the pages of the application.
+  - `./Weather_Now/weather/static/weather/script.js` : This file contains the javascript code of the application.

 ### How to run your application.